h3sun/h3sun.github.io/content/_index.md

         Fun fact: On average, American people relocate _11.7_ times in their lifetime.
 Surprisingly, I have already moved _8_ times.

-        Places where I have been lived for more than 2 weeks: Nanjing, San Diego, New Haven, New York, Mountain View, San Jose.
+        Places where I have been lived for more than 1 month: Nanjing, San Diego, New Haven, Beijing, Suzhou, Mountain View, San Jose ...
+What's next?

     design:
       columns: "1"